Prince-Singh-Dev/SnapQuest/README.md

 # 📸 SnapQuest

-**SnapQuest** is a full-stack MERN application that gamifies photography through interactive lessons, creative challenges, and skill progression.
+**SnapQuest** is a full-stack MERN application that gamifies the photography through interactive lessons, creative challenges, and skill progression.
 Learn, snap, compete, and climb the global rankings.

 ---